Track (optical disc): Sector structure

-Each sector (or "timecode frame") consists of a sequence of channel frames.
+Each sector (or timecode frame) consists of a sequence of channel frames.
 These frames, when read from the disc, are made of a 24-bit synchronization pattern with the constant sequence 1000-0000-0001-0000-0000-0010, not present anywhere else on the disc, separated by three merging bits, followed by 33 bytes in EFM encoding, each followed by 3 merge bits.
-This forms a 588 bits long structure (24+3+33*(14+3)) called channel frame.
-The 33 bytes in channel frame are composed of 24 bytes of user data, 8 bytes of parity, and 1 byte of subcode data.
+This forms a 588-bit long structure (24 + 3 + 33 × (14 + 3)) called channel frame.
+The 33 bytes in the channel frame are composed of 24 bytes of user data, 8 bytes of parity, and 1 byte of subcode data.

 Subchannels

-The 98 channel frames which make up the 2352 (98 * 24) byte sectors (or frames) contain 98 bytes of subchannel data, of which 96 bytes are usable.
+The 98 channel frames, which make up the 2352 byte sectors (or frames) contain 98 bytes of subchannel data, of which 96 bytes are usable.
 The subchannel bytes are further divided to individual bits, labeled PQRSTUVW, from most to least significant bit, and forming eight parallel bitstreams called channels, subcode channels, or subchannels.
 These are used to control addressing and playback of the CD.

 Indices

 Each CD track has an index; however, it is rare to find a CD player that displays or can access this feature, except occasionally in pro audio equipment, usually for radio broadcasting.
 Every track at least has index 1, and often has a pre-gap which is index 0.
-Additional songs, such as "hidden tracks", may have index 2 or 3.
+Additional songs, such as hidden tracks, may have index 2 or 3.